 I went through my morning, met a friend for a business lunch appointment, and then went to my eye appointment.
 I had been there two weeks earlier and was asked to return.
 Another round of pupil dilation, a couple of tests, and then the doctor came in to review things.
 He looked over papers twice, looked in my eyes, and then declared that everything was okay.
 He blamed the mistaken condition on a machine that gave an inaccurate reading last time.
 “Your optic nerve looks fine today.
 Come back in six months—goodbye.“

-Hours later at home after my pupils had come back to their normal setting, the significance of my day suddenly dawned on me.
+Hours later at home, after my pupils had come back to their normal setting, the significance of my day suddenly dawned on me.
 God had literally “shown up” today.
-He was there in my eye appointment.
-Now I know that He doesn’t or can’t go about healing every medical condition (I still have some of those), however, I had asked to SEE Him today.
+He was there at my eye appointment.
+Now I know that He doesn’t or can’t go about healing every medical condition (I still have some of those); however, I had asked to SEE Him today.
 I had to laugh at the way it transpired.
 He is the creator of symbolism.

 As I have been reading Luke 11, I realize that asking is important, whether God acts or my eyesight gets better.
 Verse 9: “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you ”(NIV).
 I believe that He delights in surprising us and reminding us of His love.
 So I am emboldened to ask for more.

 Thankfully, my perspective on life has very little to do with my optic nerve.
 Yet, I filter everything that I view through the lens of God’s love and my faith in Him.
 “If you live wide-eyed in wonder and belief, your body fills up with light.
 If you live squinty-eyed in greed and distrust, your body is a dank cellar.
 Keep your eyes open, your lamp burning, so you don’t get musty and murky.
 Keep your life well-lighted as your best-lighted room” (Luke 11:34-36, MSG).